-13.03 NOTICE TO PARENTS/GUARDIANS ON SEX EDUCATION INSTRUCTION that abstinence is a responsible and positive decision and the only 100% effective method in the prevention of pregnancy and sexually transmitted diseases, including HIV/AIDS.
+13.03 NOTICE TO PARENTS/GUARDIANS ON SEX EDUCATION INSTRUCTION

+For your information, State law requires that all sex education instruction must be age appropriate, evidence-based and medically accurate.
+Courses that discuss sexual intercourse place substantial emphasis on both abstinence and contraception for the prevention of pregnancy and sexually transmitted diseases.
+Courses will emphasize that abstinence is a responsible and positive decision and the only 100% effective method in the prevention of pregnancy and sexually transmitted diseases, including HIV/AIDS.
 Family life courses are designed to promote a wholesome and comprehensive understanding of the emotional, psychological, physiological, hygienic and social responsibility aspects of family life, and for Grade 6-8 the prevention of AIDS.